thh32/consort/README.md

 * gridextra
 * knitr

 ### Programs
 Consort utilises the following programs that must be installed by the user before running Consort;

 * Usearch (64 bit version of 8.1 used in paper)

 # Usage
 Consort can accept both single indexed and double indexed paired sequencing datasets.

 To run Consort you must enter the Consort directory and then edit the `Consort.sh` file with the following information;
+* Identify ifdataset is single or double indexed
+* Index file/files
+* Sequence files (both R1 and R2)
+* Defined trimming length for forward and reverse reads
+* Number of mismatches to allow in the barcode
+* Prevalence and abundance cut-off for filtering (an RSV must have [abundance] reads assigned to it within [prevalence] percentage of the samples); the default is 30% prevalence with 1 read aligning within each positive sample

 # Downstream analysis
-Consort produces three sets of output; the full RSV dataset, the filtered RSV dataset and a taxonomically combined dataset.
+Consort produces three sets of output; the full ribosomal sequence varient (RSV) dataset, the filtered RSV dataset and a taxonomically combined dataset.

 Both the RSV datasets are provided for advance users who wish to study the variation within each consortium member, however the taxonomically combined dataset is design for quick downstream analysis and produces files compatible with the Rhea (https://github.com/Lagkouvardos/Rhea) 16S rRNA OTU analysis script set.